 The Chancellor of Justice will not investigate a matter that has already been resolved by the Parliamentary Ombudsman or the Deputy Ombudsman or which is currently processed by the Office of the Parliamentary Ombudsman.
 The Chancellor of Justice also does not deal with matters that are the special responsibility of the Parliamentary Ombudsman, but instead transfers these to the Parliamentary Ombudsman.
 In such cases, the complainant will be notified about the transfer.
 The Office of the Parliamentary Ombudsman decides whether the transferred matter needs to be investigated.
 In matters concerning the Ombudsman’s special tasks, complaints should be filed directly with the Ombudsman.

 The special tasks of the Parliamentary Ombudsman are concerned with

-- police investigations, competence laid down for police or customs authorities and coercive measures in criminal proceedings and pre-trial investigation
+- police investigations, the powers laid down for the police or customs authorities and coercive measures in criminal proceedings and pre-trial investigation

 - However, the Ombudsman’s special tasks do not include matters concerning the failure to conduct, suspend or restrict the pre-trial investigation.